Frequently Asked Questions

 What happens after my assessment?

-Unless otherwise stated in your appointment(s), you should receive your referral/report within 8 weeks.
+Unless otherwise stated in your appointment(s), you should receive your referral/report within 4 weeks after the completion of the assessment process.
 If further support services are required, this will be discussed, and a plan agreed, as part of the assessment process.

 For how long is my referral valid?